dandekarsneha07/asic-design-class/README.md

 ![image](https://github.com/user-attachments/assets/83564b15-da2f-4c06-b9c2-58b0ca674108)

-#### -> Floorplanning and Powerplanning - is a crucial step in the digital design flow that involves partitioning the chip's area and determining the placement of major components and functional blocks.
+#### -> Floorplanning and Powerplanning

+It is a crucial step in the digital design flow that involves partitioning the chip's area and determining the placement of major components and functional blocks.
 It establishes an initial high-level layout and defines the overall chip dimensions, locations of critical modules, power grid distribution, and I/O placement.The primary goals of floor planning are: Area Partitioning, Power Distribution, Signal Flow and Interconnect Planning, Placement of Key Components, Design Constraints and Optimization.

-#### -> Placement - Placement involves assigning the physical coordinates to each gate-level cell on the chip's layout.
+#### -> Placement

+Placement involves assigning the physical coordinates to each gate-level cell on the chip's layout.
 The placement process aims to minimize wirelength, optimize signal delay, and satisfy design rules and constraints.
 Modern placement algorithms use techniques like global placement and detailed placement to achieve an optimal placement solution.

 #### ->  Clock Tree Synthesis (CTS)